 Providing information to help people behave appropriately

-Is there signage clearly visible reminding those on the premises to maintain 2 metre distancing and maintain good hygiene?
+Is there signage clearly visible reminding those on the premises to maintain physical distancing and good hygiene?

-Is there signage or markers in place to help people to maintain 2 metre distancing?
+Is there signage or markers in place to help people to maintain physical distancing?

 Is there signage clearly visible explaining systems put in place for: